openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/hierarhical_classification.rst

 The goal of our algorithm is to return the right branch of this tree.
 For example: ``Persian -> Cats -> Pets``

-This type of algorithm is not so common in the computer vision field and doesn't have academic datasets for research.
-Since that, we created our dataset format that is supported by `Datumaro <https://github.com/openvinotoolkit/datumaro>`_.
+For hierarchical image classificaiton we created our custom dataset format that is supported by `Datumaro <https://github.com/openvinotoolkit/datumaro>`_.
 An example of the annotations format and dataset structure can be found in our `sample <https://github.com/openvinotoolkit/training_extensions/tree/feature/otx/data/datumaro/datumaro_h-label>`_.

 Besides that we support the following dataset format: